Julia Elise Hong

 2014 MFA, Oslo National Academy of the Arts (KHiO), Oslo, Norway

 In summary, my images of figures are really images of subjectivity and relations in a double bind.
-I pay attention to conjunctions of the essence of the singular subject and its social reality: what is felt to be a true image of the thing and discourses in which the thing is invested; subjective and objective; affect and language; sensibility and information; discretion and expression; and the unknowable and the known.
-A double bind then also contains time in that the figure or the image is always here and at the same time missing or to come.
-It is a world full of tensions and confusions.* By thinking about a double bind, I am also thinking about painting.
+I pay attention to conjunctions of the essence of the subject and its social reality: what is felt to be a true image of the thing and discourses in which the thing is invested; subjective and objective; affect and language; sensibility and information; discretion and expression; and the unknowable and the known.
+More specifically in painting, each image is an invention of a landscape and a mise-en-scène in which forms, figures, and compositions operate as forces caught in a conjunction of contrasts such as opaque and transparent, hidden and perceptible, natural and decorative, dark and bright, and distant and near.
+The images then offer a clear view of what is unclear, an effect akin to a foreign language, and, with it, the complexity of time: the subject appears present and at the same time missing or delayed, therefore forever to come and forever contemporary.
+By thinking about a double bind, I am also thinking about painting.

 Today (2025)